Nagaland BSc Agriculture Admission

 Nagaland BSc Agriculture Eligibility Criteria

 For applying to the course of B.Sc.
-Agriculture in Nagaland, the applicants must meet some academic and age qualifications as required.
+In Nagaland, the applicants must meet some academic and age qualifications as required.
 These determine that the candidates are well prepared for the scientific and practical educational content of agriculture.
 The most crucial eligibility conditions are:

 • Completed 10+2 (science stream) with Physics, Chemistry, and Mathematics/Biology/Agriculture from a known board.